kfoley123/FirstRunWiz/README.md

 First Login

 On first login, users will be directed to the first run wizard to set up their profile and settings.
+They can't proceed to the next step in the wizard until there are no errors on the current screen.

 ![First Login](https://github.com/kfoley123/FirstRunWiz/assets/86269768/9ef894ca-a128-454c-897c-c7e3a6fea8db)